ticofab/blog/content/projects/horsha/index.md

 I worked there for about a year and was in charge of the Android app, which was coming together quite nicely.

-During that time, I also started working on one of my most successful open-source projects, (Android GPX Parser)[https://github.com/ticofab/android-gpx-parser], a library built specifically for Android to parse the GPX files produced by GPS tracking devices.
+During that time, I also started working on one of my most successful open-source projects, [Android GPX Parser](https://github.com/ticofab/android-gpx-parser), a library built specifically for Android to parse the GPX files produced by GPS tracking devices.
 We needed it for the "share ride" functionality.